lkugler/DART-WRF/docs/source/index.rst

 Installation
 ------------

-DART-WRF is available at `github.com/lkugler/DART-WRF <https://github.com/lkugler/DART-WRF>`_ using the command line:
+DART-WRF is available at `github.com/lkugler/DART-WRF <https://github.com/lkugler/DART-WRF>`_ using the command line.
+To use it, you don't need to install it, but only its requirements:

 .. code-block::

    git clone https://github.com/lkugler/DART-WRF.git
-   cd DART-WRF
+   pip install xarray netCDF4 docopt pysolar==0.10.0

-   pip install -e .
+Note that `pysolar` is only necessary if you will be using satellite observations.

 Other helpful resources